 - Soft Pretzel Bites

 For the best texture, use lump crab meat and each ingredient listed.
 No substitutions!
-Serve with crusty baguette, sturdy crackers, celery, or fresh pita.
+Serve with crusty baguette, sturdy crackers, celery sticks, or pita wedges.
 For more success tips and to learn which crab meat to use, see blog post above.